Skip to content

 index.search.elasticsearch.ext.node.name=alice

-where the configuration file es-client.yml has properties:
+where the configuration file es-client.yml

 node.data: true